PCB Solder Mask

 Some negative factors are using dry film:

-On the PCB boards’ surface, there are pads, lines, so the body is not smooth, and the dry film solder mask has no liquidity.
+There are pads and lines on the PCB boards’ surface, so the body is not smooth, and the dry film solder mask has no liquidity.
 So, there may be gas left between the dry film and the surface of the circuit board.
 The gas gets expanded when heated, which may cause dry film rupture phenomena.

 3. What is the Solder Mask Process?

-The solder mask process involves a plenty of steps.
+The solder mask process involves plenty of steps.
 The general steps include：

 - Final Curing